 The idea of living off-grid is popular with people who are looking to regain their independence from the modern world without the need to compromise their quality of life.
+Of course, they need to ensure that they have plenty of food, gas cylinders (like the ones found at Storemasta) to help make sure that they can cook the food, a water supply.
+All the basics really.
 There are plenty of remote locations across the UK which prove appealing to those looking for this lifestyle too.
 Although I’d be slightly worried that I wouldn’t be able to get a takeaway while living in some of these places, I wouldn’t mind spending a weekend there.

 Along with Flogas, a gas cylinder supplier which ensures you have more off-grid energy options, I’m exploring some of the UK’s most remote locations, and what makes them great places to live near to if you’re wanting to get away from the hustle and bustle of urban life – not a prosecco brunch in sight!